Why is my bank transfer delayed? 6 potential reasons

 It pays to be aware of the working week in the country to which you’re transferring your funds.

-As per the business day rule, bank transfers made over the weekend won’t begin their transfer until the next business day.
+According to the business day rule, bank transfers made over the weekend won’t start until the next business day.
 This is usually a Monday, but what’s considered a weekend also depends on what that country considers a working week.

-Even though a Sunday might be considered a weekend to folks in the US, other countries might not see it that way.
+Even though a Sunday might be considered a weekend in the US, other countries may not see it that way.

-For example, while US workers see the work-week as Monday through Friday, that’s not the case around the globe.
+For example, while US workers typically see the workweek as Monday through Friday, that’s not the case around the globe.

 Afghanistan recognizes the work week as Saturday through Wednesday, and the United Arab Emirates operate on a Sunday to Thursday working week, with their weekend taking place over Friday and Saturday.